Ten Ways to Care for the Caregiver

 • Find additional help in caring for the patient.
 This may include homecare (visiting nurses/home health aides), to individuals who can help clean the house, shop or take care of family pets.

 • Go to appointments with the person you are caring for.
 Be assertive in getting the information that you need for the patient.
-You may wish to bring along a list of questions to ask the physician.
+You may wish to bring along a list of questions to ask the provider.
 Don't leave until you have received understandable answers you feel confident to share with others.

-• It's ok to take time off--both with your family and alone.
+• It's OK to take time off--both with your family and alone.
 Ask your social worker about resources for respite care and family trips for those coping with cancer.

 • Include the patient in daily activities, even if all they can do is watch.
 Avoiding isolation is just as important for patients.